Adaminaby

 Adaminaby is known as the 'Home of The Big Trout' — a giant roadside sculpture that has become a beloved regional landmark — and is a base for trout fishing, bushwalking, horse riding, and winter sports at Selwyn Snowfields.
 The town lies along the Snowy Mountains Highway and is associated with the legend of Banjo Paterson's 'The Man from Snowy River', with local stockman Charlie McKeahnie believed to be one inspiration for the famous bush ballad.
 The Snowy Scheme Museum preserves the remarkable engineering history of the hydroelectric project, while the surrounding Kosciuszko National Park provides spectacular alpine scenery.
 Adaminaby suits those drawn to high country living, outdoor adventure, and a close-knit rural community.

-Adaminaby falls under postcode 2629 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Wagga Wagga electorate.
+Adaminaby falls under postcode 2629 and is governed by the Snowy Monaro Council (Local Government Area).
+For federal elections, residents vote in the electorate of Eden-Monaro, while state elections fall under the Wagga Wagga electorate.

 📍 Location